 Focus on Comfort

 Comfort is a fundamental factor when purchasing furniture.
 If you are compelled to replace a couch just because it’s not relaxing, then that piece is not timeless.
-Make a smart investment and go for a couch that looks good, but feel good too.
+Make a smart investment and go for a couch that looks good, but feels good too.

 Quality over Quantity

 It’s nice to have plenty of shelves in the kitchen or living room, but that doesn’t mean you should fill them with all sorts of objects.
 Choose your accessories or art pieces with extreme care.
-Shop for less and focus on a nice simple collection of objects paired with books; this way your home will have a modern, chic allure rather than a chaotic look.
+Shop for less and focus on a nice simple collection of objects paired with books.
+This way your home will have a modern, chic allure rather than a chaotic look.

-If you want to add freshness into your home but you don’t have a big budget available, you can always change the curtains.
+If you want to add freshness into your home but you don’t have a big budget, you can always change the curtains.
 Stick to timeless palettes of gray, black, white or red.
 These can have discreet patterns and prints too.
 It is equally important to select a good quality curtain fabric.
 This way they’ll last longer.